ranbirdaefler/Covid19-BERT/README.md

 ### Data

-- Place the provided FASTA files in the `data/` directory.
-- The Wuhan reference sequence is included as `reference.fasta`.
+- All data can be downloaded via the first link in the read.me or via the kaggle dataset
 ### Running Feature Extraction and Classification

 1. **Feature Extraction**:
    - ProtBERT embeddings: `dataloader/compute_bert_embeddings.py`
-   - AAindex features: `dataloader/extract_static_features.py` or `dataloader/static_feature_extractor.py`
+   - AAindex features: `dataloader/extract_static_features.py` and `dataloader/static_feature_extractor.py`

 2. **Model Training & Cross-Validation**:
-   - Use `models/cv.py` for XGBoost training, hyperparameter tuning, and evaluation.
+   - Use `models/cv.py` for XGBoost training, hyperparameter tuning, statistical tests, and evaluation.

 3. **Exploratory Data Analysis**:
    - Scripts in `e.d.a/` allow for entropy analysis, hamming distance calculations, and variant distance matrix visualization.